* Guidance for operators on safety report updates under the COMAH regulations 2015*

-A Safety Report must be prepared and submitted to the Authority by an establishment that exceeds the thresholds of dangerous substances set out in column 3 of Schedule 1 of the regulations.
+A Safety Report must be prepared and submitted to the Authority by an establishment that exceeds the thresholds of dangerous substances set out in Schedule 1 of the Regulations.

 Purpose of the Safety Report

-- demonstrating that major accident hazards have been identified and that the necessary measures have been taken to prevent such accidents and to limit their consequences for man and the environment
+- demonstrating that major accident hazards and possible major accident scenarios have been identified and that the necessary measures have been taken to prevent such accidents and to limit their consequences for human health and the environment

-- providing sufficient information to the HSA and planning authorities to enable decisions to be made in terms of the siting of new activities or developments around existing establishments
+- providing sufficient information to the HSA to enable decisions to be made regarding the siting of new activities or developments around existing establishments

 The safety report must contain at least the data and information specified in Schedule 3 and the name(s) of the relevant organisations involved in drawing up the report.